 Remember this important tip: Do not plant this tree too deeply into the ground.
 In fact, you want the root ball to be just slightly under the topsoil, even if it’s still visible after planting.

-After planting, water the area generously to help establish the roots in their new home.
+After planting, water the area generously to help the roots establish.
 You can help lock in moisture and keep the soil cool by placing mulch around the base of the stem.

 Fertilizing your tree can prove beneficial.
 Do not, however, over-fertilize.
 In early Spring, try working a high-nitrogen fertilizer into the soil.
 Repeat again after two months for best results.
 Fertilizer will help your tree produce full, beautiful blooms.

-Once you see dead flower heads, you can take your pruning shears and deadhead them as you would any other flower.
+Deadheading is also beneficial.
+Once you see dead flower heads, take your pruning shears and deadhead them as you would any other flower.
 Just cut below the dead flower cluster to encourage a second bloom.